dkvz/filter-snippets/README.md

 These are mostly for my blog.
 I used to write my articles on a [dated Electron app](https://github.com/dkvz/electron-blog-authoring) I wrote to learn about Electron and editing (regretted it somewhat quickly after that because making an editor is almost always a bad idea).

+I rename the binary `sf` (used to be `fs` but that sounds like a filesystem and I didn't like it).
+Should probably add a Makefile someday to build and install.
+Unless Cargo can do it for me on its own.

 ## Features
 - Show the list of available snippets with some arguments
     + Requires having a structured way to store the hardcoded snippets